Authentication

 If you enable Force SSO on all users, users will not have access to Devolutions Hub Business in case of misconfiguration or downtime of your SSO provider.
 We strongly recommend that you inform all existing users in your Devolutions Hub Business of this new authentication method prior to activating it.

-Active SSO (example with Okta)
+Active SSO (example with Microsoft Azure)

-Active SSO (example with Okta)
+Active SSO (example with Microsoft Azure)

-After SSO is set up, users will then be able to log in to your hub using their Azure AD or Okta credentials in addition to being able to do so with their Devolutions Account credentials.
+After SSO is set up, users will then be able to log in to your Hub using their Azure AD or Okta credentials in addition to being able to do so with their Devolutions Account credentials.

 After having configured and saved your SSO settings, it is still possible to edit them or even delete them.